 Nature Canada’s Bird Day Fair was proud to host the Innis Point Bird Observatory’s (IPBO) band-a-visitor station which sought to teach children about wild bird data collection methods.
 The station proved to be a fun and creative way to engage a youth audience with the data collection techniques used in the tracking of bird populations and their migratory patterns.
 At the station, the visiting guest was given a wrist band with a tracking number corresponding to a bird which had been previously caught and released by the Observatory.
 Visitors could use this number to log on to Nature Canada’s “I was banded” website after the fair and learn about the… read more →

 More than 800 people attended Bird Day Fair this year in Andrew Haydon Park in Ottawa-Gatineau’s Lac Deschênes Important Bird and Biodiversity Area.
-For the third year in a row Nature Canada celebrated Bird Day in Ottawa with local groups, businesses, families and friends with crafts, nature walks, live bird demonstrations and more.
+For the second year in a row Nature Canada celebrated Bird Day in Ottawa with local groups, businesses, families and friends with crafts, nature walks, live bird demonstrations and more.
 New additions to this year’s fair included a ‘Bird Day passport’ which attendees could have stamped at each participating organization’s tent; a milkweed stand for those interested in learning more about using this plant to attract monarch butterflies; a roaming turtle; and presentations by bird and wildlife experts amongst other activities.
 The live bird of prey demonstrations by… read more →

 Join us for Bird Day Fair at Andrew Haydon Park, Saturday May 31st – 10am-4pm Just as our migratory birds are returning to Canada from their wintering grounds south of the border, a huge celebration is unfolding across the continent to celebrate birds – and you can be part of it!
 Bird Day is a celebration of migratory birds and the wild spaces they inhabit.
 Join Nature Canada in a celebration of the incredible migration journey of birds through a day of fun activities for the whole family.
 There will be nature walks, crafts and activities, a live raptor demonstration, and an opportunity to meet local groups working to protect… read more →